SAPratz/DDR-DOGGO/README.md

 There is a file called "MAIN.py" that simply imports the main recursive function, and calls the function.

-Example call for running the program, and printing DDR-ness of a dog to console:
+Example call for running the program, and printing DDR-ness of a dog to console, simply run the findDDR() function with the PDB URL of the dog, and generation count parameter blank (this is used for recursive calling of the findDDR function and tracking the current generation):

 print(findDDR('https://www.pedigreedatabase.com/german_shepherd_dog/dog.html?id=3117544-qui-vive-hektor-von-sentinelharts?_v=20211107093250'))